dennisXZX/devops-notes/AWS-EC2.md

 - you can have multiple security groups attached to EC2 instances

+- if you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again

-- you cannot bloack specific IP addresses using Security Group, instead use Network Access Control Lists
+- you cannot block specific IP addresses using Security Group, instead use Network Access Control Lists

 - you can specify allow rules, but not deny rules

-__Pricing types__
+#### Pricing types

 On Demand - allows you to pay a fixed rate by the hour (or by the second) with no commitment